cortiz/xero-plasma/README.md

 bash -c "$(curl -fsSL https://tinyurl.com/PlasmaInstall)"
 ```

+Full Guide :

+> For a more full in-depth guide with video included, feel free to check it out on our [**Official Site**](https://xerolinux.xyz/xero-news/xerolinux-plasma/) where we go over each step in detail.
+Video and written guide are to be used in tandem, as in together, otherwise you will surely get lost.

 ### Report Issues

 To report any issues or suggest quality of life modifications to script please feel free to do so on the [**Issues**](https://github.com/xerolinux/xero-plasma/issues) page.
 Otherwise I won't be able to get to them fast enough or at all.
 Thanks.